The Executive Team of Te Puni Kōkiri is Chief Executive Michelle Hippolite and four Deputy Chief Executives

 Di has an interest in strategies for social change and extensive professional experience in the family violence prevention field including working with courts, programme development, provider training, research and policy.
 She spent more than five years as Executive Director of Amokura – a Northland-based Pan-Tribal Family Violence Prevention Initiative.

-Di holds a BA in Sociology (Massey) and a Trained Teachers Certificate (Auckland College of Education) Outside of work a growing number of mokopuna keep her busy.
+Di holds a Bachelor in Sociology from Massey University and a Trained Teachers Certificate from the Auckland College of Education.

-Fiona McBeath has been Deputy Chief Executive Organisational Support at Te Puni Kōkiri since March 2014.
+Fiona McBeath is the Deputy Chief Executive – Organisational Support at Te Puni Kōkiri.